meterXu/selenium-ide/docs/plugins/code-export.md

 sidebar_label: Exporting Code
 ---

-The plugins API enables any Selenium IDE plugin to export code for either:
+The plugins API enables any JetRecord plugin to export code for either:

 1. an existing language
 2. a new language